frc2053/ElevatorLab/lab/subsystem2.md

 Ok lets move to our cpp file and actually write these functions.

 Lets do the motor configuration first.
 Don't worry about a lot of this stuff as it is specific to the Phoenix library and not important for this lesson.

-Do take a look at how we define SesorToMechanismRatio.
-This is important as it holds the gear ratio from the elevator motor to the output shaft of the elevator.
-We need this because our sensor that tells where the motor is is on the motor, not the output shaft of the elevator.
-So now our units will be correct when we get the position of the motor.

 Dont forget to add this to your constants file in the elevator namespace!